Tow Vehicle/Trailer Weight Ratio

 The weight relationship between tow vehicle and caravan is an important one for safe towing.

-When a tow vehicle and trailer combination is impacted by external forces, or if a trailer exceeds its critical speed, it is the heavier of the two vehicles that will dictate what happens next.
+When a tow vehicle and trailer combination is impacted by external forces it is the heavier of the two vehicles that will dictate what happens next.

 The Ideal Ratio

 The conventional wisdom, backed up by Newton's Laws of Motion, is that the tow vehicle must be at least as heavy as the caravan being towed (i.e. a 1-to-1 ratio between tow vehicle and trailer weight).

 This has since been accepted in the UK and Europe.
 There, laden caravans must not exceed about 80% of the weight of the laden tow vehicle.
 And that's where towing speed is mostly a legal 80 km/h.

 Whilst most local rigs have caravans much heavier than their tow vehicle - and may legally travel at 100 to 110 km/h, both RV books and the buyer-oriented Caravan Council of Australia strongly advise to at least have the tow vehicle heavier -and preferably to follow UK/EU practice.